marksimpson82/blog/content/blog/2018-08-22-ms-wheel-mouse-optical-redux-august-2018.md

 I'm on Windows 10 Home 64-bit, version 1803.
 Here's how to get it working at the time of writing.

 The main google result is not the actual official Sweetlow post.
 It links to a thread on the overclock.net forums that was not made by Sweetlow.
-Instead, follow the instructions on Sweetlow’s official (and up to date!) [post](https://www.overclock.net/forum/375-mice/1589644-usb-mouse-hard-overclocking-2000-hz.html).
+Instead, follow the instructions on Sweetlow's official (and up to date!) [post](https://www.overclock.net/forum/375-mice/1589644-usb-mouse-hard-overclocking-2000-hz.html).

-Unfortunately, the ‘vanilla’ signed driver no longer works for me, but I would recommend trying the main instructions first.
+Unfortunately, the ‘vanilla' signed driver no longer works for me, but I would recommend trying the main instructions first.

 > I had to use a workaround that is covered in his post.
 Specifically, the part where he says:
 > 2. If you have EHCI (USB2.0) Controller only on version x64 1703+ or any controller on version 1803+ use these drivers and (Test Mode or atsiv method with non Test Mode)